New Zealand art: Traditional Māori art

 Māori visual art consists primarily of four forms: carving (whakairo), tattooing (tā moko), weaving (raranga), and painting (kōwhaiwhai).
 It was rare for any of these to be purely decorative; traditional Māori art was highly spiritual and as an oral society conveyed knowledge or mātauranga including spiritual matters and ancestry.
 An example is invoking a god or atua by using a specific design on an object can make the item more effective due to the Māori world-view of natural and spiritual worlds being closely connected.
 Māori art is connected to the art of Moana Oceania Indigenous groups, the peoples of the wider Pacific region.
 Common across Moana Oceania were whare wānanga, creative hubs of knowledge systems for training specialists (tohunga) including arts specialists.
 Artistic skills were valued by Māori and leaders were expected to exhibit skills in the arts.

 The creation of art was governed by the rules of tapu.
 Styles varied from region to region: the style now sometimes seen as 'typical' in fact originates from Te Arawa, who maintained a strong continuity in their artistic traditions thanks partly to early engagement with the tourist industry.
-Most traditional Māori art was highly stylised and featured motifs such as the spiral, the chevron and the koru.
+Most traditional Māori art was highly stylised and featured motifs such as the pātikitiki (flounder/fish), mūmū (checkerboard), poutama (step/staircase pattern), purapura whetū (myriad of stars), the kaokao (chevron), and the koru and kowhaiwhai.
+These were part of a visual language used by Māori artists to communicate ideas and messages to the viewer.

 The first university Māori art history course was taught in 1988 by Ngahuia Te Awekotuku at the University of Auckland.
 Hirini Moko and Apirana Mahuika have articulated that Māori have for many generations had traditions of art history talking about 'art, its origins, and influences'.

 Carving

 Carving was done in three media: wood, bone, and stone.
-As an oral peoples, for Māori carving recorded geology, documented events and preserved traditions and stories.
+As an oral peoples, for Māori carving recorded genealogy, documented events and preserved traditions and stories.
 Examples of carved items include buildings, weapons including taiaha, musical instruments (taonga pūoro), special containers (waka huia), boats (waka) and ceremonial staffs used by orators (tokotoko).

 Pounamu (greenstone), a form of jade was carved and treasured and other kinds of stone were also used, especially in the North Island.
 Both stone and bone were used to create jewellery such as the hei-tiki.
 Large scale stone face carvings were also sometimes created.
 The introduction of metal tools by Europeans changed some carving styles.

 There are many well-known carvers who were men but women also carved.
 In the early 21st century, Pania Waaka is believed to be the first woman to earn a qualification in Māori carving.